 • Undergraduate students must have a minimum cumulative GPA of 3.0 (including transfer credits).

-• All graduate and post bac students are eligible to apply but must be enrolled in at least 6 credits for the semester they are receiving the scholarship.
+• All graduate and post-bacc students are eligible to apply but must be enrolled in at least 6 credits for the semester they are receiving the scholarship.

-• In addition, the Scholarship Committee bases its decision on the strength of academic career, the information listed on the submitted resume, and any unique or unusual circumstances in relation to the scholarship eligibility requirements.
+• In addition, the Scholarship Committee, made up of faculty and staff from the School of Education, bases its decision on the strength of your academic career, the information listed in the job/volunteer experiences, and any unique or unusual circumstances in relation to the scholarship eligibility requirements

 Note that additional eligibility requirements specific to each scholarship and an explanation of the criteria used in making the awards are indicated with the description of individual scholarships.

-For more information or questions about scholarships and micro-scholarships:
+For more information or questions about scholarships and micro-scholarships, contact:

 kaisermr@uwm.edu